We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

 Splash’s competitive rates can help young professionals with strong credit save on student debt.
 It doesn’t do all of this work on its own, however, which means it could be hard to keep track of who has your personal information.

-No. Both types of Splash loans require proof of graduation when you apply.
+No, Splash requires proof of graduation when you apply.